enricocasadei/encoding-decoding-tool/README.md

 ### Decoding

-The decoding part is based on the ending's principle but knows nothing about the "algorithm".
-Based on the cipher (list of words) it convert the given sentence.
-If a some words are missing from the cipher, but present in the sentence to decode, they are leaved untouched.
+The decoding part is based on the ending's principle, but it knows nothing about the "algorithm".
+Based on the cipher (list of words) it converts the given sentence.
+If some words are missing from the cipher, but present in the sentence to decode, they are left untouched.

 **Example**
 Sentence to decode: